ChappiebotAI/chappiebotai.github.io/_drafts/2018-2-1-image-similarity.md

 In this section, we will focus on a variant of Siamese Network called Deep Ranking Model.
 We have finished building this model with TensorFlow and it will be used in [OtoNhanh.vn](https://www.otonhanh.vn/) soon enough.
 In Deep Ranking, each sample consists of three images: anchor image, positive image which is akin to the anchor image and the negative image which is not in the same category with the anchor one.
-We call a group of three images a triplet.
+We call a group of three images like that a triplet.
 <p align="center">
  <img src="/images/similarity/0_vw4M7uZ5exyLZfLv.png" alt="" align="middle">
  <div align="center"> Illustration of triplet of images
  <a href="https://cdn-images-1.medium.com/max/1600/0*vw4M7uZ5exyLZfLv.">Source</a> </div>
 </p>
-Three images will be again fed into three convolutional neural network.
-The output will be given to a loss function called *Triplet Loss Function* to learn the similarity and the difference between the images.
+Three images will be again fed into three convolutional neural networks.
+The output will be given to a loss function called *Triplet Loss Function* to learn the similarities and the differences between the images.

 <p align="center">
  <img src="/images/similarity/optimization-before.png" alt="" align="middle">